-- 1. In depth study of the topic assigned in the light of the Report prepared under EEP1; - 2.
-Review and finalization of the Approach to the Problem relating to the assigned topic; - 3.
+- 1. In depth study of the topic assigned in the light of the study done; - 2.
+Review and finalization of the Approach to the Problem relating to the assigned topic preferably in the area in which six weeks industrial / institutional training was taken after 6th semester; - 3.
 Preparing an Action Plan for conducting the investigation, including team work; - 4.
-Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment as needed; - 5.
+Detailed Analysis/Modelling/Simulation/Design/Problem Solving/Experiment asneeded; - 5.
 Final development of product/process, testing, results, conclusions and future directions; - 6.
 Preparing a paper for Conference presentation/Publication in Journals, if possible; - 7.
-Preparing a Dissertation in the standard format for being evaluated by the Department. - 8.
+Preparing a project report with running code in the standard format for being evaluated by the Department. - 8.
 Final Seminar Presentation before a Departmental Committee.